Locating and Editing Factual Associations in GPT: Interventions on Weights Weights for Understanding Factual Association Storage

+In Section \ref{sec:causal-tracing}, we used Causal Tracing to identify decisive hidden states.
+To confirm that factual associations are indeed stored in the MLP modules that output those states, we test \method's effectiveness when targeted at various layers and tokens. \reffig{rome-sweeps} plots four metrics evaluating both generalization (a,b,d) and specificity (c).
+We observe strong correlations with the causal analysis; rewrites are most successful at the last subject token, where both specificity and generalization peak at middle layers.
+Targeting earlier \textit{or} later tokens results in poor generalization and/or specificity.
+Furthermore, the layers at which edits generalize best correspond to the middle layers of the early site identified by Causal Tracing, with generalization peaking at the 18th layer.
+This evidence suggests that we have an accurate understanding not only of \textit{where} factual associations are stored, but also \textit{how}.
+Appendix \ref{apd:knowing-saying} furthermore demonstrates that editing the late-layer attention modules leads to regurgitation.

-Table~\ref{tab:gpt-results} showcases quantitative results on GPT-2 XL and GPT-J over 7,500 and 2,000-record test sets in \cfd, respectively.
-We observe that \textbf{all methods other than \method exhibit one or both of the following failures}: (F1) overfitting to the counterfactual statement and failing to generalize, or (F2) underfitting and predicting the same new output for unrelated subjects.
+Table~\ref{tab:cf-results} showcases quantitative results on GPT-2 XL (1.5B) and GPT-J (6B) over 7,500 and 2,000-record test sets in \cfd, respectively.
+In this experiment, in addition to the baselines tested above, we compare with a method based on neuron interpretability, Knowledge Neurons \textbf{(KN)}~\citep{dai-kn}, which first selects neurons associated with knowledge via gradient-based attribution, then modifies MLP weights at corresponding rows by adding scaled embedding vectors.
+We observe that \textbf{all tested methods other than \method exhibit one or both of the following problems}: (F1) overfitting to the counterfactual statement and failing to generalize, or (F2) underfitting and predicting the same new output for unrelated subjects.
 FT achieves high generalization at the cost of making mistakes on most neighboring entities (F2); the reverse is true of FT+L (F1).
-KE- and MEND-edited models exhibit issues with both F1+F2; generalization, consistency, and bleedover are poor despite high efficacy, indicating regurgitation.
-KN appears unable to make effective edits (F1+F2).
-By comparison, \method avoids both F1 and F2 failures, showing both generalization and specificity in knowledge editing.
+KE- and \mbox{MEND-edited} models exhibit issues with both F1+F2; generalization, consistency, and bleedover are poor despite high efficacy, indicating regurgitation.
+KN is unable to make effective edits (F1+F2).
+By comparison, \method demonstrates both generalization and specificity.